 - Preview / Scrub - When playback is stopped, click on the middle of a note (where the double-headed vertical arrow appears) and drag horizontally.

 - Abusing Newtone - in ways for which it was not intended will reward the adventurous.

 Warp Editor Overview

-To swap to Warp Mode select the disk icon and then 'Time warping from the menu.
+To swap to Warp Mode select the Time-Warp Icon as indicated ot select the Disk icon and then 'Time warping from the menu.
 You will be asked if you want to save any pitch correction edits before changing mode.
 Warp mode

 In warp mode the Global Pitch Control knobs are replaced by: